AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, Hook.describe

-You can find the list of hooks that GPS currently supports by calling the :file:`Hook.list` function, which takes no argument and returns a list of the names of all hooks.
+You can find the list of hooks that GPS currently supports by calling the :func:`Hook.list` function, which takes no argument and returns a list of the names of all hooks.
 You can get more advanced description for each hook using the :menuselection:`Help --> Python Extensions` menu::